 2. If You Are Traveling to More Than One Country or Have Limited Time

 Africa is huge and the infrastructure is not so great in many countries.
 This means that getting from A to B can be difficult unless you are familiar with the transport options available.
 Even if you discover you can get from Arusha to Kigali on Air Rwanda, chances are the schedule may change at the last minute and you could miss tracking those gorillas.
 If you have several months to cover a region, then obviously time is not so much of an issue and waiting a few extra days to catch a ferry or bus is not a problem.

 But if you have just two weeks to spend in Africa, it's worth using a tour operator.

-3. If you have specific needs and wants.
 If you are vegetarian, pregnant, diabetic, traveling with small children, unable to walk up steps, terrified of catching malaria, or have any special desires to see specific animals, people, art, music - use a tour operator.
 If you'd like your kids to eat at 6 pm, need a fridge to store your medication, or would love to shop at a local market - a knowledgeable travel agent can make it happen for you.
 It's your vacation, let someone else do the worrying and planning for you.
 Using a tour operator also means that you have someone who is accountable to you if things do not go according to what you have planned and paid for.
-To get an idea of what's on offer for those with special interests, check out my "special interest Africa travel section".

-4. If you wish to travel responsibly.
 It's not always easy to figure out if a property is locally owned, if their staff is treated well, or if they are truly environmentally conscious.
 Since "eco-friendly" is almost a marketing term at this point, the best way to ensure your trip is truly responsible is to use a tour operator that vets each property and ground operator that you are paying for.
-Here's a good list of responsible tour operators that I am familiar with.